 Favored by nature, Tuyen Quang has many majestic landscapes and many cultural features of the nation.

-Na Hang Ecotourism Area
+Na Hang Primitive Forest

-Tourists can visit many places such as: Pac Ta Temple, cruise to Mo waterfall, Khuoi Nhi waterfall, explore caves, primeval forests of precious wood, watch langurs playing.
-Another interesting experience is trekking in the primeval forests of Na Hang – Lam Binh nature reserve.
-In addition, there are many beautiful caves such as Bo Kim cave (Thanh Tuong commune), Khau Quang cave (Nang Kha commune), Phia Muon cave (Son Phu commune), Khuoi Pin cave (Khuon Ha commune) and waterfalls such as Nam Me waterfall (Khuon Ha commune), Khuoi Nhi waterfall (Thuong Lam commune), Mo waterfall (Na Hang town).
+Another interesting experience is trekking in the primeval forests of Na Hang to visit Pac Ta Temple, explore beautiful caves such as: Bo Kim cave (Thanh Tuong commune), Khau Quang cave (Nang Kha commune), Phia Muon cave (Son Phu commune), Khuoi Pin cave (Khuon Ha commune)…and waterfalls wsuch as Nam Me waterfall (Khuon Ha commune), Khuoi Nhi waterfall (Thuong Lam commune), Mo waterfall (Na Hang town), Khuoi Nhi waterfall.

 My Lam Mineral Spring

-My Lam Mineral Spring is located 12 km southwest of Tuyen Quang City, a key tourist area of the province.
+My Lam Mineral Spring is located 12 km southwest of Tuyen Quang centre, a key tourist area of the province.
 My Lam natural mineral water was discovered by French geologists in 1923, is clear and hot, always stable at 67 degrees Celsius, taken directly from an underground water source more than 150 m deep.
-The tourist area has a full system of hotels and restaurants, meeting the diverse needs of visitors when they come to experience.
+It also contains sulphur magnesium, calcium other minerals with therapeutic qualities.

 Mo Waterfall

 There are two ways to visit Mo Waterfall.
-If tourists want to take it easy and spend less effort, they should go by boat.
+If tourists want to take it easy and spend less effort, they should go by boat and admire the picturesque setting around it.
 Those who like adventure and want to have more points of contact can approach by road.
-In addition, tourists can freely visit the primeval forest surrounding the waterfall.
-Tourists will be able to touch the tau trees, tall green lat trees, and giant leaf carpets.
-This place has few services, so they can only visit during the day.

 Ban Ba Waterfall

-Ban Ba Waterfall is located on the slope of Phieng Khang mountain, in Trung Ha commune, Chiem Hoa district, 70 km from Tuyen Quang city.
+Ban Ba Waterfall is located on the slope of Phieng Khang mountain, in Trung Ha commune, 70 km from Tuyen Quang center.
 From Chiem Hoa, the small road turns into the waterfall, 25 km long, deep in the forest.
-The waterfall is uniquely beautiful because of the chain of waterfalls, with three large waterfalls including Tat Cum, Tat Cao, Tat Gio.
-The transitions between the waterfalls are small waterfalls with a height of 5-7 m, with many small streams and clear water pools.
+The waterfall is uniquely

 Coming to Ban Ba, tourists can also explore the old forest with hundreds of years old trees, many precious woods, and climbing plants.
 At the foot of the waterfall, the lush fields all year round create a beautiful natural picture.
 If visitors want to find a place to rest, they should choose a stilt house of the ethnic people and enjoy rau don, hill chicken, grilled fish, and rocket pig.

-Tien cave in
+Tien cave

-Located halfway up Pu Phia mountain, Tien cave (Chi village, Xuan Giang commune, Quang Binh district, Ha Giang province) is about 265m above sea level, with a northeast facing entrance.
-The local Tay people call it Pu Phia (Pu is cave, Phia is stone, meaning stone cave); Common name: Tien cave (meaning: Tien cave is a beautiful cave, a place where fairies live).
+cave (meaning: Tien cave is a beautiful cave, a place where fairies live).
 Tien cave was discovered by local people several decades ago.
 The cave was formed in the heart of a limestone mountain mixed with soil, a dry cave, with 01 cave entrance and 02 compartments.

 Tien cave is located in the heart of a mountain range of soil mixed with limestone and covered with forest.
 The cave was formed by the geological tectonic process (Karst).
 The cave is connected to the outside by a single entrance, the inside of the cave has a dome shape, stalactites appear densely throughout the walls and ceiling of the cave, many stalactite columns stretch from the ceiling down to the cave floor.
 The stalactites in the cave are kept intact, untouched by human hands.